Cassius Khan: Career

 After performing as a sideman in various bands, in 2001, Khan composed the "Asia Music" for the IAAF World Championships in Athletics under the guidance of composer Jan Randall.
 The same year, he was included in BBC Radio 2's list of the "Top 25 World Artists to look out for".

 In 2005, Khan performed Ghazal and a Tabla solo recital at the National Arts Centre in Ottawa as part of Alberta Scene Festival, and presented his first classical Ghazal and Tabla recital at a Canadian folk festival at the Salmon Arm Roots and Blues Festival in 2006.
 He was selected out of 8,000 applicants to showcase Ghazal/Tabla at South by Southwest in Austin, Texas in 2008.
-That same year Ellen McIlwaine and Khan were invited to perform for Juno Fest, as they were shortlisted for the 2008 Juno Awards for Roots & Traditional Album of the Year, and subsequently performed together at the Juno Awards in Calgary.
+That same year Ellen McIlwaine and Khan were invited to perform for Juno Fest at the Juno Awards in Calgary.
 The following year Khan was a featured artist for the Canadian Music Week.
 Khan's recordings were also selected for the Japan Trade Mission in 2009.
 Khan was also the first Canadian to perform at the Sa Ma Pa Music Festival in New Delhi, on 23 November 2013.

-Khan was signed by the Yarlowe Artist Group in 2008.
-He fired his management in 2009 and hired Reboot Management in 2016, before terminating their service four months later.
+Khan was signed by the Yarlowe Artist Group in 2008 and ended his contract in 2009.

 Khan's Ghazal album Mushtari, a live concert, released in 2011, was nominated for "World Album of the Year" by the Western Canadian Music Awards (WCMA) and was a tribute to Khan's guru and teacher, Mushtari Begum, with a selection of classical Ghazals and a tabla solo recital.
 This was the first album ever recorded with Ghazal and tabla simultaneously by one artist.
 He also released a tabla solo single, "Sparks of Energy", in 2011.
 Both of these albums feature Khan's wife Amika Kushwaha as the Harmonium soloist.

 Khan's other collaborations include: Dark Clouds (2006) with Jazz pianist Stu Goldberg of Mahavishnu Orchestra; a collaboration with slide guitarist Ellen McIlwaine entitled Mystic Bridge, a Blues/Indian music album which was shortlisted for the Juno Award for Roots & Traditional Album of the Year in 2008; I Feel Love Again (2002) with Mediterranean guitarist Pavlo; Mani Licks (2002) with Heavy Metal/shred guitarist Dan Mani; A Demon's Dream (2002) and The Alchemists (2002) with acoustic/electric guitarist Dave Martone; and Angel of Sevilla (1990) with the Spanish guitarist D'Arcy Greaves.

-Khan has also collaborated with the inventor of the Mohan Veena, artist Pandit Vishwa Mohan Bhatt, Satvik Veena performer Pandit Salil Bhatt, Kathak artist/Harmonium soloist and many other figures of Indian classical music and Ghazal singers.
-Khan has also worked in television and is featured in a commercial for Nanak Foods as a tabla player who finds musical inspiration after being served the halwa sweet dish by his wife, Amika Kushwaha.
+Khan has also collaborated with the inventor of the Mohan Veena, artist Pandit Vishwa Mohan Bhatt, Satvik Veena performer Pandit Salil Bhatt, Kathak artist/Harmonium soloist Amika Kushwaha and many other figures of Indian classical music and Ghazal singers.